Brought to you by Ski California

-Since 2001, there have been more snow immersion deaths in California than in any other state.
+Since 2001, California has had more snow immersion deaths than any other state.

 A tree well is a void or depression that forms around the base of a tree and most likely under the branches that hang from those trees, disguising the void.
-This void may contain a mix of low hanging branches, loose snow, and air.
-While skiing or snowboarding, it is very difficult to determine if a tree well exists, so skiers and riders should treat every tree the same.
+This void may contain a mix of low-hanging branches, loose snow, and air.
+While skiing or snowboarding, it is tough to determine if a tree well exists, so skiers and riders should treat every tree the same.

-• Each skier or snowboarder controls his or her own level of risk.
+• Each skier or snowboarder controls their level of risk.
 Only you can prevent this type of accident from happening.
+To minimize your risk, you must know how to travel safely with your partner(s) in these ungroomed deep-snow areas.
 Always ski or ride with a partner and within close sight.
-To minimize your risk, you must know how to travel safely with your partner(s) in these ungroomed deep-snow areas.

-• Always stay in visual contact so that your partner(s) can see you if you fall.
-Visual contact means stopping and watching your partner descend at all times, then proceeding downhill while he or she watches you at all times.
+• Always stay in visual contact so your partner(s) can see you if you fall.
+Visual contact means stopping and watching your partner descend at all times, then proceeding downhill while they watch you at all times.
 It does no good if your partner is already waiting for you in the lift line while still descending the slope.

 • Stay close enough to either pull or dig out.
-If you have any questions about what “close enough” to assist someone in a tree well is, hold your breath while reading this.
+Hold your breath while reading this if you have questions about what is “close enough” to assist someone in a tree well.
 The amount of time before your partner needs air may be how much time you have to pull or dig the person out of danger.
-Other factors such as creating an air pocket or the entrapped skier’s position may also affect this critical timeframe.
+Other factors, such as creating an air pocket or the entrapped skier’s position, may also affect this critical timeframe.

 • Remember, if you lose visual contact with your partner, you could lose your friend.
-It is important to know that most people who have died in deep snow or tree well accidents had been skiing or riding with a partner at the time of their accident.
-Unfortunately, none of these partners was in immediate visual contact, so they could not help in a timely manner.
+It is essential to know that most people who have died in deep snow or tree well accidents had been skiing or riding with a partner at the time of their accident.
+Unfortunately, none of these partners was in immediate visual contact, so they could not help promptly.

 • Use appropriate equipment to minimize risks.
 When skiing or snowboarding in high-risk areas for deep snow or tree wells, wear a helmet, enter the ski patrol’s phone number into your smartphone, and carry a whistle in case you need to get someone’s attention if you become entrapped in deep snow or a tree well.

 • If you still have questions, contact your ski patrol.
-Ask your ski patrol what the current risks and conditions are with deep snow at your local ski area before you explore risky terrain such as tree areas, glades, or off-trail terrain where deep snow and tree well risks exist.
+Ask your ski patrol about the current risks and conditions with deep snow at your local ski area before you explore risky terrain such as tree areas, glades, or off-trail terrain where deep snow and tree well risks exist.

 Follow these helpful tips to stay safe on the Mountain.
-All the recent snowfall in California and the west, along with more in the forecast, makes for dangerous conditions out there, so always take necessary precautions and never venture out alone.
+All the recent snowfall in California and the west, along with more in the forecast, makes for dangerous conditions, so always take necessary precautions and never venture out alone.